sean-smith/BitcoinSentiment/README.md

 BitcoinSentiment
 ================

-Note: Almost all of the code in this repository was written during HackMIT 2014.
+Note: Most of the code in this repository was written during HackMIT 2014.
 We are currently working on further improvements in a private repository.

 Abstract
 --------